What is Critical Chain Project Management?

 It aims to bring about a more positive result by changing the project control and management system as well as the project plan.
 One of the objectives is to extract better performance from the project team and the supporting staff.
 It can help minimize most of the resource constraints before the start of a project and makes use of buffers for effective project control.
 It is equally applicable to waterfall or you may get started with agile project management methodology.

-How the Critical Chain Project Management Works?
+How Does Critical Chain Project Management Work?

-• CCPM emphasizes the critical chain and not the critical path as the project constraint.
+- CCPM emphasizes the critical chain and not the critical path as the project constraint.

-• It uses 50 percent of the probable activity time.
+- It uses 50 percent of the probable activity time.
 It makes use of buffers to account for the uncertainty of activity performances and estimates.

-• The buffers can be used as a highly effective measurement tool for controlling the project schedule.
+- The buffers can be used as a highly effective measurement tool for controlling the project schedule.

-• The projects are linked to the constraining company resource using buffers, which consider factors such as activity duration variability.
+- The projects are linked to the constraining company resource using buffers, which consider factors such as activity duration variability.

-• CCPM aims to modify and improve the behavior of the project team, enforce early reporting of activities, and eliminate multitasking.
+- CCPM aims to modify and improve the behavior of the project team, enforce early reporting of activities, and eliminate multitasking.

-Merits & Demerits of Critical Chain Scheduling:
+Merits & Demerits of Critical Chain Scheduling

 Critical chain scheduling is a method that is based on resource-leveling.
 For any company, the perfect scenario is when there is absolutely no shortage of resources.
 But such situations are never the case in reality.